-Course Code: P17MBA 41 CIE: 50 MarksCredit Pattern: L: T: P:H= 4:0:0 =:4
+Course Code: P18MBA 41 CIE: 50 Marks Credit Pattern: L: T: P = 3:0:0 = 3

-SEE: 50 Marks

-No. of Hours per Week: 3+1=4

-Exam Duration: 03 Hours

-Total Numbers of Hours: 52

-- ✓ To make students understand the concept of Entrepreneurship development. - ✓ To create awareness about various types of financing available for an entrepreneurs and to impart the strategies to be followed in managing and growing new venture. - ✓ To create awareness about role of MSME and various institutions supporting entrepreneurs. - ✓ To make students understand Role of Both central and state government in promoting Entrepreneurship.
+- 1. To make students understand the concept of Entrepreneurship development. - 2.
+To create awareness about various types of financing available for an entrepreneurs and to impart the strategies to be followed in managing and growing new venture. - 3.
+To create awareness about role of MSME and various institutions supporting entrepreneurs. - 4.
+To make students understand Role of Both central and state government in promoting Entrepreneurship. - 5.
+To make students understand the issues and concerns regarding women entrepreneurship